Remote Learning Policy

 This remote learning policy for staff aims to:

-- Ensure consistency in the approach to remote learning for pupils who aren’t in school
+Ensure consistency in the approach to remote learning for pupils who aren’t in school due to unexpected absences or physical/mental health reasons which may prevent a pupil attending school.

-- Set out expectations for all members of the school community with regards to remote learning
+- Set out expectations for all members of the school community with regard to remote learning

 - Provide appropriate guidelines for data protection